Bartallama3D/website/_products/30-c8-radenso-ds1.md

 revisions:
   - version: 1.0
     change_log: Initial release of the holder.
 The features found on this holder are derived from our Tesla Radar Holder which has undergone 3 iterations.
+  - version: 1.1
+    change_log: This version ships with a new platform that supports both the thinner screen found on C8 Corvette's 2020 - 2025 and the new thicker screen found on the 2026 C8 Corvette.
 ---

 Introducing the Bartallama3D™ Radar Holder for the Radenso DS1 radar detector.
 Utilizing the unique properties of 3D printing, we are able to create a radar holder that is custom sculpted to fit the unique shape of a C8 Corvette.
 This radar holder is not compatible with any other vehicles.